 NHM Health Focus: Handwashing

-While this is not the whole story, we all better avoid colds, the flu and other infectious diseases if we wash our hands more frequently and keep them away from mouth, nose and eyes between washing.
+While handwashing is not the whole story, we can reduce our chances of contracting and spreading colds, the flu and other infectious diseases if we wash our hands more frequently and keep them away from mouth, nose and eyes between washings.
 Yet many people continue to disregard this advice and unnecessarily catch and spread disease.

 The Centers for Disease Control and Prevention tells us that:

-"The most important thing that you can do to keep from getting sick is to wash your hands" and when you wash your hands -- with soap and warm water -- that you should wash for 15 to 20 seconds, about the same time it takes to sing the “Happy Birthday” song twice!
+"Keeping hands clean is one of the most important steps we can take to avoid getting sick and spreading germs to others," and when you wash your hands -- with soap and warm water -- that you should wash for 20 seconds, about the same time it takes to sing the “Happy Birthday” song twice!
 (CDC)

 "...in addition to colds, some pretty serious diseases -- like hepatitis A, meningitis, and infectious diarrhea -- can easily be prevented if people make a habit of washing their hands."
-(CDC)
+(GBCNV)